 If that person is you, fine.
 But if that’s someone else, propose his/her name for leader.

 (BTW if you don’t get the rationale for dividing the time into slots, take a peek at our blog post ‘A few tips and tricks to help you escape’.)

-Remember, this is the time to think about the group; not engage in an ego battle.
+Remember, this is the time to think about the group.
+To have a fun and thrilling escape room experience.
+Not engage in an ego battle.

 3. Ensure that the most critical skill sets are attended to

 The critical skill sets are number crunching, logical matching and some historical knowledge.

 It is important for the group to try to find out the best person for each kind of skill in a mystery room so tasks can be allocated accordingly.

 Getting this done is the job of the group leader but he/she may forget, so you need to remain vigilant.